amoe/lotdd/lotdd_notes.md

 There is an erratum on p192 where the 'improved' code is actually the same as the non-improved.
 This should be fixed by a whitespace change which was actually done in example 20 (not 19).

+Langr names a concept of "test correlation": correlating expected output to expected input.
+You have to be able to answer the question: Why does the test assert what it does?
+If you hide too much setup into helper classes or infrastructure then you introduce that test correlation issue.
+Langr proposes solving this tension between abstraction and correlatability by using more meaningful names for abstractions and variables.